CesarGascaAndrade/Counters.Flutter/README.md

 # Coutners.Flutter

-A Flutter version of Countr app from Jim Bennett's Xamarin in Action book.
+In an attempt to implement a nice MVVM pattern, this is a Flutter version of Countr app from Jim Bennett's Xamarin in Action book.